 - Research indicates that more than 3 million Americans made a suicide plan in 2020.

 The CDC has also reported that there were 1,491 deaths by suicide in Georgia in 2020.
 This represented a slight decrease from 2018 and 2019.
 During each of those years, there were more than 1,500 deaths by suicide in Georgia.

 Treatment Options for Passive & Active Suicidal Ideation

 Suicidal ideation does not occur in a vacuum.
 Whether a person has been dealing with a mental health disorder or experiencing overwhelming emotional pain, it’s important that treatment addresses the underlying cause of their suicidal thoughts.

-Knowing the difference between passive and active suicidal ideation can help a person get the type and level of care that’s best for them.
+Knowing the difference between passive vs active suicidal ideation can help a person get the type and level of care that’s best for them.
 Depending on a variety of personal factors, that help may include prescription medication and several types of therapy.